 If you’ll just be using the air fryer function most often, this probably isn’t the right appliance for you – compared to upright models, it’s bulky, needs more cleaning and has a much higher price than most.
 That said, it’s great for families, entertaining and batch cookers who never have enough oven space.

 It’s likely that you’ll have to test and adjust the presets, and either find a good grease cleaner or risk sticking parts in the dishwasher, but the Smart Oven Air Fry’s generous capacity, flexibility and all-round usefulness should be a good enough reason to make space for it in your kitchen.
-However, you might want to check out the Ninja Foodi Multi-Cooker if versatility is the main thing that you need.
+However, you might want to check out the Ninja Foodi Multi-Cooker or one of our top air fryers if versatility is the main thing that you need.